ethan-sletteland/slider-widget/README.md

 Animation state breaks when setting the slider by dragging the knob and then using using click or keyboard.

-When dragging it's pretty earsy to lose the knob when moving the mouse too quickly.
+When dragging it's pretty easy to lose the knob when moving the mouse too quickly.

 CSS isn't perfect!
 I left twiddling that to last and ran out of time.